dudchakk/testTask-SynergyWay/README.md

 - **Company Info Widget**: A component that fetches and displays data for a specific company.

-- **Fake API**: Utilizes Json Server running on port 5000 with the `companies-lookup.json` file provided in the task.
+- **Fake API**: Uses Json Server running on port 5000 with the `companies-lookup.json` file.
+The file is updated to include the `/companies` endpoint for fetching all companies.

-- **Ticker Dropdown**: A dropdown menu in each panel that lists company tickers, allowing users to select which company's information to display.
-By default, companies are displayed based on the panel index.
+- **Ticker Dropdown**: A dropdown menu in each panel that enables selecting a company by its ticker.
+The list of tickers is fetched from the `/companies` endpoint.
+The first three companies are shown by default.

 - **Responsive Design**: Adapts dynamically to mobile screens by switching to a column view.
 The **usehooks-ts** library is used for handling responsive behavior.